 7) Full team participation: By using a professional strategy facilitator every member of the team – including CEO, Chair or other senior executive – can fully participate and engage in the discussions in the meeting.
 None of the team needs to worry about things like thinking of questions to ask, chairing discussions, or taking notes.
 Nobody has their thinking or brainpower distracted!

 8) Skilfully managed group discussion: A strategy session needs skilled management of both process and team dynamics on the day.
 A professional faciliator will have knowledge and skill on both fronts – ranging from tools and techniques for group thinking and ensuring everyone has a say to knowing how to manage any conflict or strong emotions in discussions.
-Dealing with team dynamics can be very difficult for internal facilitators, especially if they have existing relationships with people in the room.
+In contrast, dealing with team dynamics can be very difficult for internal facilitators, especially if they have existing relationships with people in the room.

 10) Output/action documentation: A professional facilitator will provide you with actionable documentation of meeting outcomes – including, typically, a summary of each session.
 His external role will ensure the write-up is factual, objective and balanced.